The three pillars of successful seo

 The answer lies with search engines and how they go through the infinite amount of web pages published on the web to build their databases in order to return queries to customers.

-So …how does a search engine work?
+So …how does a search engine work? and how can we be successful at seo?

 Firstly, it is worth mentioning that the vast majority of internet traffic is the direct result of searches i.e. people placing a query in a search engine such as Google (which is by far the most popular) and expecting results in return.
 How does Google know what results to return?
 How does it search the entire web and return relevant results within seconds?
 Moreover how does Google judge what is most relevant to you?